-Tucked into the Virgin Islands National Park and bordered by seven beaches, Caneel Bay embraces a "back to nature" attitude.
+Tucked into the Virgin Islands National Park and surrounded by seven beautiful beaches, Caneel Bay embraces a "back to nature" attitude.
 Founded by environmental advocate Laurance Rockefeller, it features 166 guest rooms and suites that showcase wood details and native Caribbean stone.
-All are outfitted with handcrafted furniture and woven fabrics, and blend stylishly into their natural surroundings.
-Because the property is so diverse, you can choose a room that overlooks azure-blue waters, lush hillsides or fragrant tropical gardens.
+All are outfitted with handcrafted furniture and elegant textiles, and blend stylishly into their natural surroundings.
+Because the property is so vast and diverse, you can choose a room that overlooks azure-blue waters, lush hillsides or fragrant tropical gardens.
 Diners can rejoice in a wealth of options that include a venue crafted from the ruins of an eighteenth-century sugar mill and a formal estate house showcasing nightly chef specials.
 The resort's secluded stretches of sand invite relaxation, but if you're feeling adventurous, you can kayak along the shore or even sail to a neighboring island.